bmlanguage/bml/documentation.md

     *   **Scope:**
         *   BML uses lexical scoping, defining variable visibility and mutability according to the block it is declared.
         *   Mutability is block-scoped; Variables are immutable by default in the block where they are declared.
 Mutable variables must be declared with the `~` mutability modifier.
+      *    **Instruction Type:**
+        *   The `instruction<instructionName, [parameters]>` type is used to instantiate low-level hardware instructions.
+        *  The `instructionName` should match a previously defined instruction using the `hardwareInstructionDSL`.
+        *  The `parameters` are a list of compile-time expressions that can be used to specify the operands of the instruction or any other parameter specific to the instruction.
+        *  The `instruction` type is a base type, similarly to the integer, float and rawbyte types, and can be used as the type of a given variable, a function parameter, or a return type of a function.

 **3. Modules and CAMs: Structure and Organization**